WICG/fenced-frame/README.md

 Since the fenced frame has access to the user’s interest group information, as per the [Network access or Web bundles](#network-access-or-web-bundles) section, this use case aligns with restricting the network access.
 The interest group based ad should thus be fetched in advance as a web bundle.

-The high level design for turtledove consists of two restricted environments:
+The high level design for turtledove consists of two restricted environments, worklets and fenced frames:

-*   The first one is responsible for doing the on-device auction and the output of that is the input to the fenced frame.
+*   The first one, worklets, is responsible for doing the on-device auction and the output of that is the input to the fenced frame.
 This is a restricted javascript execution environment that does the on-device auction.
 This has the following characteristics:
     *   It is invoked by JS running in the regular publisher page environment, and use of the turtledove API creates this environment to run various pieces of ad-tech-written code in.
     *   It requires signals from the context that act as inputs to the on-device auction e.g. the publisher page’s topic.
     *   Since it is getting information from the embedding page, we need to make sure it is not exfiltrating that information to a backend server, and thus it is not allowed network access.
     *   Since the result of the turtledove API needs to be restricted from the embedding page, communication to the embedding page is not allowed.
     *   The output of this environment is opaque and not available to query via javascript.
 This makes the interest group of the user invisible to the embedding page.
 It points to an existing web bundle that is then passed to construct the fenced frame which is used to render the ad represented by this bundle.
+    *   For more details, refer the [FLEDGE explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#design-elements).
 *   The second environment is the fenced frame that renders the ad given the bundle from the above algorithm.
 However, how to use a fenced frame to support all the video creative use cases where streaming video is normally required remains a challenge.
 *   Note that if the contextual ad wins the auction, it need not be rendered in the fenced frame.
 This will leak one bit conveying whether an interest group based ad won the auction or not but the upside is that the contextual ads do not need to change their ecosystem to be part of a fenced frame e.g. they do not need to use web bundles.